roshanemoraes/SoloGuard/README.md

 ## Building Development APK

-The map picker feature requires native Google Maps SDK, which doesn't work in Expo Go.
+The map features require native SDKs (Mapbox for maps, Google for search), which don't work in Expo Go.
 You have two options to build a development APK:

 ### Option 1: Using EAS Build (Cloud)